 How to play Cocomelon Cupcake Walk

-Download and print off our Cocomelon Cupcake Walk game on Etsy.
+First, download and print off our Cocomelon Cupcake Walk game.
 Cut out each character dot and place them in a big circle on the floor.
 Cut out the character cards and place in a bucket.
 Have each player start on a dot.
 Play music while players dance around going from dot to dot.
 When the music stops, each player needs to make sure they’re standing on a dot.
 Without looking, pick a card from the bucket.
 The player standing on the dot that was chosen wins a cupcake or prize.

 Super simple and super fun for all ages!
 Here are some of our kids favorite Cocomelon songs that can be found on Youtube or any music streaming platform (we love Amazon Music):